sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 cannot be used to filter listings.
 However, they can be useful in storing other relevant listing data.

-For a more complex attribute, you will need to follow the instructions for adding extended data directly to a listing.
+For a more complex attribute, you will need to add extended data directly to a listing.
 You will also need to make custom changes to your listing page, if you want to show the attribute there.

 In this article, we will <!-- first --> extend top-level data using **configListing.js**.